 William married Charlotte Kimpton (or Kimton depending on the record) at St Mary’s Church in Watford on 29 September 1794.
 The witnesses were Esther Dollamore and Thomas Kimton.
 William, who was a farmer, died young in Leavesden Green, Hertfordshire, in 1819, and was buried in Abbots Langley on 7 November.

-In his will he left all his belongings, including farming stock, furniture and money, to his widow Charlotte and chose his son James of Leavesden to run the farming business in return for a salary to be paid by his mother.
+In his will he left all his belongings, including farming stock, furniture and money, to his widow Charlotte and chose his son James of Leavesden to run the farming business with her in return for a salary to be paid by her.
 He also left instructions that his son David be properly clothed by Charlotte during his apprenticeship as a baker.
 Son James and Charlotte were executors along with William’s brother James, who was described as a victualler of St Albans in Hertfordshire.
-I’ve not found a birth for a James that would match this man, however.
-The will also mentions a daughter, Caroline, but I’ve found no record of her either.

 Charlotte Kimpton, the daughter of John Kimpton and Ann Freeman, was baptised on 16 June 1771 at Abbots Langley and was buried on 5 March 1826 in the village.